 Programming is as much about sharpening your tools and honing your skills with them as it is about general computer science knowledge.
 Having a strong mathematics foundation is important, but without precise and skillful execution, your theory will go to waste.
 Python is a versatile general-purpose programming language that supports multiple programming paradigms, including powerful metaprogramming tools.
-What’s more, Python code is clean and easy to read, making it a suitable choice for a wide variety of applications, such as MDR services.
+What’s more, Python code is clean and easy to read, making it a suitable choice for a wide variety of applications, such

 The more time you spend with programming, the faster you will improve.
 This is true whether you’re talking about data science in general or tips and tricks for a specific programming language.
 Although listening to podcasts isn’t a programming practice in and of itself, exposure to new ideas about Python can only improve your aptitude for the language.
 Here are a few of the best podcasts out there for staying up to date with all things Python.